phelps-matthew/Cosmological-Perturbations/README.md

 # Cosmological-Perturbations
 Ever wonder what a PhD in physics *actually* might look like?
 Look no further!
-Here is a complete representation my 6 years of research and coursework. all compactified into a single repo.
+Here is a complete representation my 6 years of research and coursework.
+All compactified into a single repo.
 Thankfully, I adopted LaTeX early on and used it for everything, so most of the output consists of pdf's.

 ## Contents